ESA-PhiLab/MapYourCity/README.md

 # MapYourCity

+AI4EO ESA Challenge

-Starter notebook for AI4EO #MapYourCity ESA Challenge
+Starter notebook for AI4EO #MapYourCity ESA Challenge:

  - The main file in this repo is: [MapYourCity-data-exploration.ipynb](MapYourCity-data-exploration.ipynb)